m19v/m19v.github.io/docs/references/cheat-sheet/linux/asdf.md

-asdf info                                  # Print asdf information asdf version                               # Print the currently installed version of asdf asdf update                                # Update asdf to the latest stable release asdf update --head                         # Update asdf to the latest on the master branch
+asdf info                                  # Print asdf information asdf version                               # Print the currently installed version of asdf asdf update                                # Update asdf to the latest stable release
 ```

 ## Resources